-In this series, learn some of the many causes of dry mouth (also known as xerostomia), along with its symptoms, treatments, and remedies.
+In this series, learn some of the many dry mouth (also known as xerostomia) causes, along with its symptoms, treatments, and remedies.
 This knowledge could be crucial to the ongoing health of your teeth and mouth.

 What Dry Mouth Feels Like

-Dry mouth is unpleasant and uncomfortable, but some of that discomfort takes surprising forms.
+Dry mouth symptoms are unpleasant and uncomfortable, but some of that discomfort takes surprising forms.
 Did you know that lack of salivation can make your tongue burn?
-It’s a condition known as burning tongue syndrome, and it’s just one of the surprising symptoms of dry mouth.
+It's a condition known as burning tongue syndrome, and it’s just one of the surprising symptoms of dry mouth.